mraggi/sismos/README.md

 # Distance Matrix to points

-Given an approximate distance (symmetric) matrix, produce points in 2d-space for which the pairwise distance matrix matches the given one.
+In this repository we provide code to attempt to solve the following problem: Given an approximate distance (symmetric) matrix, produce points in 2d-space for which the pairwise distance matrix matches the given one.
 This is useful in earthquake analysis, apparently.
 For a more in-depth explanation, please see [this](HowItWorks.ipynb) notebook.

 ## Install